5tigerjelly/Union_and_Find/README.md

 ###Finding the Connected Components of an Image.

 Using a two-dimensional int array of pixelID values, named parentID, write code that applies the `UNION-FIND` method to build a forest of up-trees for the current image.
-Each element of parentID will either be the pixelID value of the parent of the up-tree node, or -1 if the node itself is the root of an up-tree.
+Each element of parentID will either be the pixelID value of the parent of the up-tree node, or `-1` if the node itself is the root of an up-tree.
 Initially, before any of the `UNION` operations, each element of the array should be `-1`, since every pixel is in its own subset.

-I wrote a pair of methods getXcoord and getYcoord that will return the x and y coordinates of the pixel having a given pixelID value.
+I wrote a pair of methods **getXcoord(pixelID)** and **getYcoord(pixelID)** that will return the x and y coordinates of the pixel having a given pixelID value.
 ```java
     //returns the x coordinate of the pixelId
     private int getXcoord(int pixelID){